n-laoutaris/theseus-labyrinth/README.md

 # Minimal walking simulator with Unity

-A mini Unity project created in **one sitting** as a quick prototype for a colleague's dissertation — used as a storytelling medium.
-Now showcased here as an example of how easy it is to create a functional first-person 3D walking simulator using Unity, free assets, and a single script.
+A mini Unity project created in **one sitting** as a quick prototype for a colleague's dissertation, where it was used as a storytelling medium.
+Now showcased here as an example of how easy it is to create a functional first-person 3D walking simulator using Unity, free assets and a single script.

 ![Screenshot](./theseuslabyrinth.png)